Dragosha/defold-light-and-shadows/README.md

 * `BUFFER_RESOLUTION` = 2048 - Size of the shadow map texture.
 Select value from: 1024/2048/4096.
 More is better quality.
 Shadow map texture is projected to the game world.

 * `PROJECTION_RESOLUTION` = 400 - This constant indicates the size of the area on which the shadow is projected around the screen center.
 Smaller size is better shadow quality.
 This value also depends on camera zoom / world scale.
 Feel free to adjust it.
+You can set it in the sun.script.

 ### Materials